FMMT666/SyrSafeTechLogger/README.md

 ---
 ## TODO
+    - maybe: removal of units in GetDataRaw()?
+    - maybe: dedicated function or whatever for units removal
+    - display units when --status is used
     - printout and fetchting the data should really be separated because of the (not originally intended) ctrl functionality
     - add "quiet" parameter for command line control w/ othr SW